 The need determines the choice of partition

-Winab offers a wide range of folding walls and block walls varying in terms of design, technology, and functionality.
+Winab offers a wide range of folding walls and movable walls varying in terms of design, technology, and functionality.
 But what type of partition really fits best?
 The simple answer is that it is determined by the need and the conditions of the premises.

 The simplicity of the folding wall makes it an excellent choice for small and medium-sized premises.
 Floor-folding walls - where the weight rests against a rail in the floor - can also be installed in environments where the bearing capacity of the roof cannot sustain high loads.

 In terms of design, folding walls are offered in every conceivable material and colour.
 Regardless of the venue’s interior style there is therefore always a folding wall that fits.
 The programme includes surfaces in a wide range of materials and colours.
 The wall can also be provided with photographic motifs or clad with sound-absorbing panels or textiles.

 Glass folding walls are an attractive and practical alternative that combines demands for privacy with exclusivity and the ability to take advantage of the light from the external environment or nearby premises.

 Folding walls are common in office environments, schools, and preschools but also in restaurants and smaller conference facilities.